nikkhilmaurya/ETH-AVAX-Intermediate-Project2/README.md

 # Connecting to MetaMask

 1. Make sure MetaMask is installed in your browser.
+2. Now select Add network and select network manually by providing the chain id and network url after compiling the deployment script.
-2. Switch MetaMask to the local network.
+3. Switch MetaMask to the local network.
-3. When prompted, connect MetaMask to the application by clicking the "Please connect your MetaMask wallet" button.
+4. When prompted, connect MetaMask to the application by clicking the "Please connect your MetaMask wallet" button.

-# Help
+## Help

-1. Ensure you have installed all dependencies by running npm install.
+1. **Dependencies**: Ensure you have installed all necessary dependencies by running `npm install` in the project directory.
-2. Check if the Hardhat node is running using npx hardhat node.
+2. **Hardhat Node**: Verify that the Hardhat node is running by using the command `npx hardhat node`.
+This should be done in a separate terminal.
-3. Make sure you have deployed the contract using npx hardhat run --network localhost scripts/deploy.js.
+3. **Contract Deployment**: Ensure that the contract has been deployed using the command `npx hardhat run --network localhost scripts/deploy.js`.
+This should be executed in another separate terminal.
-4. Verify that your MetaMask is connected to the correct network and account.
+4. **MetaMask Connection**: Confirm that your MetaMask wallet is connected to the correct network and account.
+You can do this by checking the network settings in MetaMask and ensuring it matches your local network configuration.

+If you encounter any issues, make sure to follow the steps carefully and double-check your configurations.
+For additional support, consider referring to the official documentation for Hardhat and MetaMask.

 ## Authors